-Their situation began to turn around when they were referred to CPSL Mind in 2018 by their midwife.
+Their situation began to turn around when they were referred by their midwife to CPSL Mind in 2018.
 They both attended 1:1 wellbeing sessions which they say “gave us lots of emotional help and the support to keep on living”

 This is a huge step which will allow them to work and start building their life together in the UK.
 After nearly 10 years of struggling, their perseverance and spirit has paid off and we wish them all the best with their lives together.